Tessil/hat-trie/README.md

 - Allow prefix searches through `equal_prefix_range`.
 - Keys are not ordered as they are partially stored in a hash map.
 - The balance between speed and memory usage can be modified through `max_load_factor`.
 A lower `max_load_factor` will increase the speed, a higher one will reduce the memory usage.
 Its default value is set to `8.0`.
-- The default burst threshold is set to 16 384 which provides good performances for exact searches.
-If you mainly use prefix searches, you may want to reduce it to something like 8192 or 4096 for faster iteration on the results.
+- The default burst threshold, which is the maximum size of an array hash node before a burst occurs, is set to 16 384 which provides good performances for exact searches.
+If you mainly use prefix searches, you may want to reduce it to something like 8192 or 4096 for faster iteration on the results through `burst_threshold`.
 - Support for any type of value as long at it's either copy-constructible or both nothrow move constructible and nothrow move assignable.
 - By default the maximum allowed size for a key is set to 65 535.
 This can be raised through the `KeySizeT` template parameter.